 - Create task force groups and ask managers-in-waiting to lead them.
 These can be anything from teams that plan lunch and learns to diversity and inclusion teams, to groups to foster women in leadership.

 - Create a training program and rotate your new hires through different pieces of your business to help them learn the ropes.
-It’s a shame that so many people think business plans are just for startups, or to back up loan applications, or for getting investors.
+It’s a shame that so many people think business plans are just for startups, or to back up loan applications.
 The truth is that business planning offers serious benefits for everybody in business.
 At Wimgo you can find the best top rankings Business Plan Writers, they work to create Professional business plans for investment and strategy.

-- Have younger team members create a blog about your company’s area of expertise, or up your social media marketing game.
+- Have younger team members create a blog about your company’s area of expertise, or up your social media marketing game and hire the best seo company if you want to increase your organic traffic.
 Leverage the skills you know they have, while allowing them ownership over a project.
 Give them different teams, too, and they’ll be more motivated and connected.

 No matter how you do it, take a look at how your employees relate to one another, and see if you can make improvements for 2017.